E-commerce in Spain

 Packaging Act

 To register your company, reach out to Ecoembes.
 Important: their website is only available in Spanish.
-After registering, you are required to put the Green Dot on your packaging to show that it is recycled.
-Using this label is expected to become voluntary later this year or in 2023.
 Every year, you have to report how much packaging you used for your products, so it is important to keep track of how many units of packaging you sell in Spain from the moment you register.
 You may be fined for failing to comply with the rules.

 Packaging law Netherlands